dustin-ruetz/dustinruetz.com/readme.md

 ## Hosting

-The repo is configured so that the `gh-pages` branch is a Git worktree that tracks the `./www/` directory; GitHub Pages provides hosting of the site's files by sourcing this branch.
+The repo is configured so that the `gh-pages` branch is a Git worktree that tracks the `./www/` directory; GitHub Pages hosts the site's files by sourcing from this branch.

 - [Using git worktree to deploy GitHub Pages][ghp-using-git-worktree]
 - [Managing a custom domain for your GitHub Pages site][ghp-custom-domain] (especially the sections on [configuring a subdomain][ghp-configure-subdomain] and [configuring an apex domain][ghp-configure-apex-domain]).